 Mr. Serratore’s evaluative approach to mediating employment cases has enabled him to achieve an extraordinarily high rate of success.

-His vast experience litigating business and employment cases on behalf of individuals and businesses uniquely qualifies Mr. Serratore to relate to both sides of the bar and understand the different issues they face with litigation.
+His vast experience litigating business and employment cases on behalf of individuals and businesses uniquely qualifies Mr. Serratore to relate to both sides of the bar and understand the different issues they face in protracted litigation.
 Mr. Serratore combines this experience with intensive preparation, innovation and persistence to resolve even the most difficult disputes.

 A hearing date may be booked by calling our office or by submitting an e-mail.